TSM accepts new registrations for server machine backups only. To back up your desktop or laptop, download and register for a CrashPlan account.

 Kept for 30 days after a backup marks the file as an older version.

-Kept for 30 days after a backup detects the file as deleted from your computer.
+Kept for 30 days after a backup detects the file as deleted from your server machine.

-Kept for the duration of your computer's TSM subscription, or until you delete it.
+Kept for the duration of your server machine's TSM subscription, or until you delete it.

 Your TSM account is subject to deletion when: